DHIVYA-345/M2-EMBEDDED_ATMEGA_ULTRASONIC_SOUND_SENSOR/1_Requirements/readme.md

 # Distance Measurement Using Arduino & HC-SR04 Ultrasonic Sensor:

-* In this project, we are going to interface Ultrasonic sensor HC-SR04 with Arduino and LCD Display.
+* In this project, we are going to interface Ultrasonic sensor HC-SR04 with ATMEGA328P and LCD Display.
 * The ultrasonic sensor is used to measure the distance.
 * It acts as a Sonar.
 * It sends an ultrasonic wave of a certain frequency that comes back after hitting the object and calculates the time traveled by it.